Skip to main content

 Need Assistance?

 Please feel free to reach out to us if we can help you with your loan review, stress testing, or other aspects of your lending operation that you’d like to improve.
-Our lending team is made up of well-experienced bankers that provide you with realistic solutions.
+Our lending team features well-experienced bankers that provide you with realistic solutions.
 For more information, you can contact me at bviering@younginc.com or 330.422.3476.

 HMDA Data for 2018 Released